Shcassa/naira/CONTRIBUTING.md

-RunNaira App - Contribution Guide
+Naira App - Contribution Guide
 Welcome to the RunNaira app project!
 To maintain quality and smooth collaboration, please follow these guidelines for your contributions.

 Branching Strategy